-The Fire and Other Damage to Property Line makes up 15% of the Solvency II TPs.
-The underlying reserves for direct property and energy lines contribute the majority of the TPs for this Solvency II line.
+Fire and Other Damage to Property makes up 13% of the Solvency II TPs.
+The underlying reserves for Property and Energy Lines contribute the majority of the TPs for this Solvency II line.
 Solvency II adjustments are applied to the Lux GAAP reserves (net of future premium) to obtain the Solvency II TPs.
-The most material adjustments that result in a small decrease in the TPs when compared to the Lux GAAP reserves include:
+The most material adjustments, that result in a small decrease in the TPs when compared to the Lux GAAP reserves, include:

-• €23m for the Risk Margin and €10m of additional expense provisions
+- €22m for the Risk Margin and €9m of additional expense provisions; and - €14m for Events Not in the Data